 I hope you feel that way too.

 I’d love to, and someday I intend to do an anthology of poems just written by kids like you, but at the moment I just don’t have time.
-But you can have a poem of yours published on the web, on my web site.
-That’s even better.
-Just click on the Young Poets link on the Kids Page and I’ll tell you how to do it.
-I don’t publish every poem I receive, but send me your favorite/best (just one) poem and I’ll take a look.
+I also don’t have time to publish kids’ poems on my website (I wish I could…maybe, I hope, someday) but send me your favorite/best (just one) poem and I’ll take a look.
 I’ll even try to write you back.

 I’ll give it some thought.
 Mostly I try to use kids who are friends of mine here in Vermont, because they are all close by, and also Pete Lourie (my friend and the cool photographer) lives close by too.
 But I’m looking at other schools too, outside of Vermont.
 Maybe someday…